chromium/chromium/chromeos/ash/components/README.md

 //components/account_manager_core contains cross-platform support for accounts.

+Some subdirectories contain low-level utility code.
+For example,
+//chromeos/ash/components/disks has utilities for mounting and unmounting disk volumes.

 Much of this code used to live in //chromeos/components.
 The [Lacros project](/docs/lacros.md) is extracting browser functionality into a separate binary.
 As part of this migration, code used only by the ash-chrome